EDCD/EDDN/schemas/outfitting-README.md

 you build will have only strings as its members, not including other information such as id, category, cost/BuyPrice, sku or stock.

-Version 3 for Operations sends all the fields given in outfitting.
+Version 3 for Operations sends all the fields given in outfitting and requires augmenting each modules with a `BuyMercCoinsPrice` field when not present.

 ### Elisions
 Remove items whose availability depends on the Cmdr's status rather than on the